yonasadiel/thermopylae/README.md

-# Thermopylae: My Personal Chrome Theme
+# Thermopylae

+Another take on Chrome New Tab Page

 ![](./preview.png)